 If you suffer from knee pain due to osteoarthritis, despite lifestyle changes like diet and exercise, viscosupplement injections, or “gel” injections, may provide the relief you seek.
-Board-certified orthopedic surgeon Craig H. Dushey, MD, and Edmond Cleeman, MD provide these injections at Manhattan Orthopedics, with locations in Midtown West Manhattan and Astoria in New York.
+Board-certified orthopedic surgeon Craig H. Dushey, MD, and Edmond Cleeman, MD provide these injections at Manhattan Orthopedics, with locations in Midtown West Manhattan, Brooklyn and Astoria in New York.
 To find out if you’re a good candidate for gel injections, call your nearest New York City office or book an appointment online today.

 Viscosupplementation is a procedure that involves injecting a gel-like fluid into your knee joint.
 Dr. Dushey and Dr. Cleeman use high-quality hyaluron for viscosupplementation at Manhattan Orthopedics.

 Hyaluron is a naturally occurring substance that absorbs shock and lubricates your joints to ensure smooth motion.

 Your joints must contain high amounts of hyaluronan to function properly.